DD9/boiler/README.md

 To pull down upstream changes

 ```
+## later updates
+## git fetch boiler master

-git subtree pull --prefix=wp-content/themes/[THEMENAME] --squash boiler master
+git subtree pull --prefix=wp-content/themes/[THEMENAME] boiler master --squash

 ```

-*(TGD note: squashing not working, this seems to be pullingin commit history, which makes sense if we want to push, but not necissarly otherwise)*
+*(TGD note: squashing not working, this seems to be pulling in commit history, which makes sense if we want to push, but not necissarly otherwise)*

 To push changes back to boiler theme from within a different superproject root: